hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 The simplest and least secure mode.
 Plain keysets are embedded directly in the `cipher_data_keys` configuration parameter.

 !!! question "When to use?"
     Development & testing, or demos.
-Also, it could be a legitimate choice for environments where configuration is already protected by other means (e.g. Kubernetes Secrets, Vault-injected env vars).
+Also, it could be a legitimate choice for environments where configuration is already protected in other ways (e.g. Kubernetes Secrets, Vault-injected env vars).

 !!! danger "Risk"
     Key material might become visible or accidentally exposed.
-For instance, this could happen in Kafka Connect environments where connector configurations might be accessible via the Kafka Connect REST API.
-Avoid this configuration for any serious production workload without additional access controls in place.
+For example, this could happen in Kafka Connect environments where connector configurations might be accessible via the Kafka Connect REST API.
+Avoid this configuration for any serious production workload without extra access controls in place.

 ### Plain keyset example